Before arriving in Houston, Loresca had been the morning and noon Meteorologist for KNBC's "Today in LA" since October 2007.

 Loresca is a graduate of the Broadcast Journalism Program at Cal State Fullerton and earned a Certificate of Broadcast Meteorology at Mississippi State University.
 She is a member of the National Weather Association and the American Meteorological Society.
 In 2009, she earned the Television Seal of Approval from the American Meteorological Society (AMS).

-Loresca is married, has 2 children and a lab-retriever named Barrie Sanders.
-She also loves the outdoors, playing at the park with the kiddos & Barrie, and fitness classes including Spinning, Zumba, Pilates, Kickboxing, Barre and an occasional Crossfit class.
-She and her hubby also love to cook and BBQ and are excited to try all the restaurants Houston area has to offer.
+Loresca is married and has two children.
+She also loves the outdoors, playing at the park with the kiddos, and fitness classes including Spinning, Zumba, Pilates, Kickboxing, Barre and an occasional Crossfit class.
+She and her hubby also love to cook and BBQ and enjoy trying all the restaurants the Houston area has to offer.